Commemoration of the Centenary of the First World War at Swindon Museum & Art Gallery (Swindon MAG)

 Our Engagement Manager role was funded by Arts Council England and the post worked with individuals, groups (history, heritage and art), educational establishments and community organisations to assist them in accessing and experiencing the Swindon MAG collections of art and history.
 We recognise the importance of strong relationships with groups and individuals and are always keen to forge new links to ensure we make the most of our art, history and heritage in Swindon.

 Laurence Dube-Rushby, a Salisbury-based artist, undertook a community art project, funded through Arts Council England, which engaged with the people of Swindon to capture memories, life stories and backgrounds.
 Laurence has created a ‘Postcard for Swindon’ that is on display on hoardings close to the proposed site for the new Swindon MAG.

 You can hear Laurence talking to some of the people she met by visiting her YouTube page.

 The 6 postcards are on display on the hoardings in Temple Street/Regent Street in Swindon town centre and will be available to view until early 2016.

-Swindon Museum & Art Gallery staged an exhibition entitled ‘Swindon Town Centre : Past, Present and Future’ exploring the rapid changes to the heart of Swindon.
+Swindon MAG staged an exhibition entitled ‘Swindon Town Centre : Past, Present and Future’ exploring the rapid changes to the heart of Swindon.
 The three-day event was staged in partnership with Broadgreen and Queenstown History Group, The Swindon Society, Swindon Viewpoint, Wilts & Berks Canal Trust, Swindon Libraries, and the Museum of Computing.
 Swindon’s Artsite group held a Big Draw event as part of the Family Arts Festival, encouraging younger visitors to draw their own versions of famous Swindon places and faces.